Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 — John Legend (@johnlegend) July 22, 2019

-Author Roxanne Gay also shared her congratulations, telling the 39-year-old to enjoy “the baby smell.”
+Author Roxane Gay also shared her congratulations, telling the 39-year-old to enjoy “the baby smell.”

 Congrats!!!
 Enjoy the baby smell.